Georgia Insurance Continuing Education

 Georgia 24 Hour Property & Casualty Review

-This course provides all 24 hours of CE that you need!
+This course provides all 24 hours of CE that you need, whether you're licensed as a producer or adjuster!
 This course will review key concepts and principles of Property and Casualty insurance.
 It also includes 3 hours of ethics and the mandatory exam.

 Georgia 3 Hour Ethics Review

 This course satisfies 3 hours of ethics training for any Georgia insurance producer, and applies to producers in all lines.
 Your course tuition includes the $1/hr mandatory reporting fee required by the state.

 Georgia 8 Hour Initial LTC Continuing Education Course

 This class is approved by the State of Georgia.
 It meets the mandatory 8 hour initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.

 This 4 Hour course will meet your one time Certification Requirements to start selling Annuities in the state of Georgia.
 No additional reporting fees!